AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 **Figure 1**: Streamlines gradually converge before passing through a constriction.
 They converge until the vena contracta, after which they widen.

-When streamlines converge at the constriction, space decreases between the outermost streamline and the constriction's wall.
-This increases  the chance that a floc will come into contact with the constriction's wall and deposit.
+While streamlines converge at the constriction, space decreases between the outermost streamline and the constriction's wall.
+This increases the chance that a floc collides with the constriction's wall and deposits.
 Floc accumulation at the constriction further decreases the flow area through the constriction, as shown in Figure 2.
-Due to conservation of flow, as the streamtube's cross-sectional area decreases, the streamtube's velocity through the constriction increases; the rate of floc-collision then increases.
-The velocity  increases until the fluid's drag on flocs is enough to prevent deposition and to pull the flocs through the constriction [(Weber-Shirk 2017)](https://courses.cit.cornell.edu/cee4540/pdf/Flow%20Control%20and%20Measurement.pdf).
+Due to conservation of flow, as the flow's cross-sectional area decreases, the flow's velocity through the constriction increases; the rate of floc-collision accordingly increases.
+The flow's velocity increases until the fluid's drag on flocs is enough to prevent deposition and to pull the flocs through the constriction [(Weber-Shirk 2017)](https://courses.cit.cornell.edu/cee4540/pdf/Flow%20Control%20and%20Measurement.pdf).

 <div class="alert alert-block alert-danger">
 Do the flocs stick to the pipe walls or are they settling out?
 Saying that "a floc will come into contact with the wall and be captured" sounds like stickiness to me.